How to work and travel?

-Some tips that I follow are – make my travel plans far ahead of time.
+Some tips that I follow are to make my travel plans far ahead of time.
 This gives me an opportunity to make preparations to work ahead on my blog or do extra hours at my work-at-home job.

-Work at Productive time
+Work at a Productive Time

 I follow this rule whenever we travel.
 It is tough to focus on work when you are traveling with family.
 Imagine your kids are snorkeling or hiking and you are working on your laptop.
 Not an ideal holiday, is it?

-I prefer to enjoy my time with my kids when I am on vacation and work when they are sleeping or on kids only adventure.
+I prefer to enjoy my time with my kids when I am on vacation and work when they are sleeping or on a kids-only adventure.
 The thing about working from home or working online is the freedom you get to spend time with your family.
 That’s what I love about it.
 Choose your most productive times of the day to work while on holiday and enjoy the rest of your time.